 Lawyer says 21 ‘a role model to the young people’

-In October 2014, he was convicted in Fulton County on counts of marijuana possession with intent to distribute, possession of a firearm or knife during the commission of certain felonies and manufacturing, delivery, distribution and/or possession of a controlled substance with intent to distribute.
+In October 2014, Abraham-Joseph was convicted in Fulton County on counts of marijuana possession with intent to distribute, possession of a firearm or knife during the commission of certain felonies and manufacturing, delivery, distribution and/or possession of a controlled substance with intent to distribute.
 The rapper’s representatives say the conviction was expunged.

 Sunday’s arrest, made public hours before the Super Bowl, was the product of a targeted sting, Cox said.